hazratali/cocotrees/readme.md

 ========================================
 This repo provided supplementary material for our paper **Coconut Trees Detection and Segmentationin Aerial Imagery using Mask R-CNN** - published in IET Computer Vision.
 ### Status Update - ~~December 2020~~ April 2021:
-The paper is ~~accepted~~ **published** for publication in IET Computer Vision.
+The paper is ~~accepted for publication~~ **published** in IET Computer Vision.
 Here is the link [!https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/cvi2.12028](https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/cvi2.12028)

 The following images are provided as a sample output on the coconut trees detection task.